About Us & Wotja

 The history of software is no different, it's a journey.
 And like any long journey it can take many interesting twists and turns.

-We know the long history of Wotja because we've been there every step of the way.
+We at Intermorphic know the long history of Wotja as we've been there every step of the way.

 Evolution of our 'Generative Music Sytem' - from SSEYO Koan to Wotja